-We look forward to seeing you there.
+We look forward to seeing you all on Speech Night.

 Head of Primary School